wonas2dosgwr3/measurevaluenotmoney/README.md

 ##### ***[THE HOMELESS (HUNTING AND GATHERING) DOLLAR.
 Part 37.]***
 ## ***World WITHOUT PRICES-2.
 Part F. Advanced INEQUALITY.
 Life-cycles of nations.
 EXPIRATION DATES of nations.***
+### ***Eighty percent of houses converted to GOLD MINES!!!!!
+(RENTAL properties).
+Traveling salesmen <ins>unloading U-Hauls full of money with pitchforks</ins> in exchange for houses.
+Brink's trucks delivering <ins>handfuls of money</ins> to high danger zones where working people might be encountered.
+Working people only wanting to buy a HOME, can't afford a GOLD MINE.***

 3.15